Settle those spots!

 Although the basic pathology of acne is the same, the concerns and consequences are different.
 The spots look less red in dark skin, and they leave dark marks called post-inflammatory hyperpigmentation.
 For this group of people, the dark marks are the main complaint.
 Also picking the spots seems to be more common which leads to dark marks and scars.

 What skincare routine should I follow?

 Good skin care complements prescriptions treatments and prevents flare up.
-A bad skin routine can even reverse the benefits from dermatological treatments.
+A bad skin routine can even reverse the benefits of dermatological treatments.

 - Moisturisers – avoid greasy creams, oils, or heavy makeup.
 Oil-free, non-comedogenic moisturisers are available (will be written on the label).
 The EFFACLOR range by La-Roche Posay has acne friendly products.

 - Sun protection – dark marks left from acne can get darker and last longer without sun protection.
-However it is prudent to use a non-comedogenic sunscreen.
+However, it is prudent to use non-comedogenic sunscreen.
 Again the Anthelios range from La-Roche Posay has acne friendly products.
 A small degree of morning sunshine is helpful for Vitamin D production.